Srushtisankhe/Factwiseanswers1/README.md

 # Factwiseanswers1

-the answers are uploaded in the files the code.py is the answer for 1st question soduku.py is for the second question profit.py is for third question and the last answer.py is for the last question
+-the answers are uploaded in the files

+- the code.py is the answer for 1st question

+- soduku.py is for the second question

+- profit.py is for third question

+- answer4.py is for the fourth question

+-answer5.py is for the 5th question